Articles

 Framer's platform provides total control over animations through the Motion library (formerly Framer Motion), enabling any web effect with detailed adjustments.
 Advanced motion features through the visual timeline editor allow 3D transformations, scroll-triggered effects, and complex interactions with realistic physics.

-With over 1,000 professional templates, Framer facilitates detailed design control through visual components and React structure.
+With thousands of professional templates in the marketplace (well above 1,000), Framer facilitates detailed design control through visual components and React structure.
 Creatives use a familiar canvas while gaining access to advanced interaction capabilities.

 Figma Sites facilitates direct transfer from Figma Design files keeping everything intact, automatically converting auto layout settings into responsive behaviors.
 Simplified effects through included presets for parallax, custom cursors, and hover states, though animation options are more basic than Framer.

-Currently offers over 50 templates with sections ready for quick customization.
+Template availability is limited.
+Figma does not currently allow third-party template publishing—only official Figma-created templates are available, and the selection remains small during the beta period. with sections ready for quick customization.
 The new Grid feature incorporates two-dimensional layout.
 Operating in the Figma canvas, it provides total freedom with vector networks, illustration tools, and layers.

 Advantage: Framer for advanced effects and interaction creation; Figma Sites for creative freedom and maintaining workflow in established Figma processes.